Hi, you are logged in as , if you are not , please click here

 You gain a thorough understanding of the concepts and technologies used in modern mobile devices such as phones, PDAs and laptops.
 You learn about the hardware used by mobile devices and the networking technologies that allow them to communicate with each other and the outside world.
 You also explore data compression techniques and security.
 You attend a series of lectures, tutorials and seminars.

 You are assessed by a 100% ICA.
-You work individually researching an agreed topic and produce a research report
+You work individually researching an agreed topic and produce a research report (4,000 words).

 Read More

-Research Methods (20 credits) / CIS4011-N / TU Online
+Network and Systems Security (20 credits) / CIS4069-N / TU Online

-Research Methods (20 credits) / CIS4011-N / TU Online
+Network and Systems Security (20 credits) / CIS4069-N / TU Online

 Description